morauszkia/coding-notes/c/unions.md

 ## Helper Fields

-An interesting trich is using unions to create "helpers" for accessing different parts of a piece of memory.
+An interesting trick is using unions to create "helpers" for accessing different parts of a piece of memory.
 For example you might use the union below to make it possible to access the whole rgba value or its individual components by allowing them to share the same memory location.

 ```c
 typedef union Color {